-- Chained conditionals can avoid having to nest conditionals.
-Chaining reduces complexity and improves readability - Since only one of the branches in a chained if, elif, else conditionals evaluates to True, using them avoids unnecessary checks incurred by chaining if statements one after the other
+- Chained conditionals avoid messy nested conditionals - Chaining reduces complexity and improves readability - Since only one branches in a chained if-elif-else block evaluates to True, using them avoids unnecessary checks incurred by chaining if statements one after the other

-- Let us write a function leapYear that takes a year as input, and returns True if it is a leap year, else returns False - When is a given year a leap year? - "Every year that is exactly divisible by four is a leap year, except for years that are exactly divisible by 100, but these centurial years are leap years, if they are exactly divisible by 400."
+- Let's write a function leapYear that takes a year (int) as input, and returns True if year is a leap year, else returns False - When is a given year a leap year? - "Every year that is exactly divisible by four is a leap year, except for years that are exactly divisible by 100, but these centurial years are leap years, if they are exactly divisible by 400."